AliakseiKhomchanka/PopularRepo/README.md

 `sudo -E docker-compose up --build --exit-code-from newman`

+Alternatively, if you want to run the server locally and use Newman on the host itself, you can run tests with the following command:

+`newman run postman/popular_repo_tests.postman_collection.json -e postman/local-server-env.postman_environment.json`

 ## What it doesn't do

 As there are time constraints, I haven't implemented everything that would normally be present in a production-ready service.
 Below are some things that I would improve further.